SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 ---
 #### Output file option

-(OPTIONAL)

 Command line syntax: `--outputFile [argument]`

 Petrichor script syntax: `output-file : [argument]`

-The `output file` option the output file directory and/or name for commands which generate files.
+The `output file` option allows you to specify the output file directory and/or name for commands which generate files.

+[Relative file paths](#relative-file-paths) can be used.

+If you only provide the directory, `output.[extension]` will be used as the file name.

+If you only provide the file name, `[install path]\_output\` will be used as the directory.

+???+ important "Restrictions"

+	OPTIONAL

 	If there are spaces in the argument, it must be surrounded by quotes ( `"` ).

 	A file extension may or may not be required.
 In some cases it may be overridden by a module.

-[Relative file paths](#relative-file-paths) can be used.

-If you only provide the directory, `output.[extension]` will be used as the file name.

-If you only provide the file name, `[install path]\Petrichor\_output\` will be used as the directory.

 ???+ example